ncatlab/nlab-content/pages/19.md

 * An abstraction of an abstraction of an abstraction of ....
 The first level is [[set]]s and is most concrete.
 This is abstracted to categories (only some categories are categories of sets, hence the abstraction).
 The next abstraction is to categories of categories or more generally $2$-[[2-category|categories]].
 This can be iterated to $n$-[[n-category|categories]] and [[infinity-category|indefinitely]].
 This could be called the theory of abstractions.
 * A description of partial [[symmetry|symmetries]], in the sense that [[group]]s describe symmetries.
 * A generalized theory of [[representations]].
 In this view every functor is a representation of its domain in its codomain and natural transformations are the [[intertwining operator]]s between representations.
-* The theory of [[directed graph|directed multipsuedographs]] with a [[composition]] law and identity loops.
+* The theory of [[directed graph|directed multipseudographs]] with a [[composition]] law and identity loops.
 This has given rise to the heavy use of diagrams in category theory.
 * A theory of [[type theory|type theories]].
 There is a bijection between categories and type theories.
 * A theory of [[deductive system]]s.
 There is a bijection between categories and deductive systems.
 * A theory of [[presheaves]] with some properties on the full subcategory $[0] \overset{\rightarrow}{\underset{\rightarrow}\leftarrow} [1] \overset{\rightarrow}{\underset{\rightarrow}{\overset{\leftarrow}{\underset{\leftarrow}\rightarrow}}} [2]$ of $\Delta$.